Đọc bài viết bằng tiếng Việt.

 It just got even worse in the afternoon when we took part in a free walking tour (yes, when in Europe, take a free walking tour, dude!)
 It was a huge group with about 30 people, and we just walked so fast (but not furious) through the city that now I actually cannot remember where we were to.

 So what I would have done instead?

-Needless to say, this is the most popular museum in the Netherlands, although entrance ticket is not cheap at all (17,50 Euro, no discount for student).
-To be honest, you should consider before buying ticket.
+Needless to say, this is the most popular museum in the Netherlands, although the entrance ticket is not cheap at all (17,50 Euro, no discount for student).
+To be honest, you should consider before buying the ticket.

-Outside the museum there’s a group of street musicians playing classical music.
-At first I thought it was the loudspeakers system of the museum as it was so good to be true!
+Outside the museum, there’s a group of street musicians playing classical music.
+At first, I thought it was the loudspeakers system of the museum as it was so good to be true!

-Inside Rijksmuseum you’ll find this library, which is still in use.
+Inside Rijksmuseum, you’ll find this library, which is still in use.
 You lucky Amsterdam-ers!

 You can easily spot Rijksmuseum, Van Gogh Museum, Stedelijk Museum and the concert hall Concertgebouw located at the Museumplein.
-I personally enjoy Vermeer’s paintings, but didn’t have time to make my way to Delft that time.
+I personally enjoy Vermeer’s paintings but didn’t have time to make my way to Delft that time.
 So I simply skipped Van Gogh Museum.

-This museum is considered to be the only on e in the world that has a bicycle underpass/bike tunnel for people!
+This museum is considered to be the only one in the world that has a bicycle underpass/bike tunnel for people!